 The Taylor University experience isn’t just about the next four years you spend on campus; it’s about the 40 years that follow.
-Our faculty are dedicated to helping you develop into a disciple that emulates Christ in all you do.
+Our faculty are dedicated to helping you develop into a disciple who emulates Christ in all you do.
 With a Taylor degree, you’ll enter the world confident you have the education and experience to serve and succeed.

 Why Taylor Business?
 Here are a few frequently asked questions, answered by Dr. Jody Hirschy, Associate Professor of Marketing and Chair of the Business Department.
 Don’t see an answer to your question?
 Contact Dr. Hirschy.

 What sets Taylor’s Business Program apart from other programs?